-The shipping companies were struggling, which, in combination with the Great Depression that began with the Wall Street crash of October 1929, meant that hosting the Olympics in the United States was a prerequisite for being able to mobilize a large American team.
-Yet another Olympics in Europe would have minimized the American presence at the games.
-From having fielded Olympic teams consisting of 200–300 athletes in the three Olympics of the 1920s, the United States was now able to muster 474 athletes for the 1932 Los Angeles Olympics.
-Twenty-two swimmers in 1928, nine men and thirteen women, increased to sixteen men and ten women in 1932.
+The 1932 Olympics were held at the height of the Great Depression following the Wall Street crash of 1929.
+The entire world was affected, and some countries couldn’t even afford to send teams to Los Angeles.
+The U.S. had the home team advantage, and was able to muster 474 athletes, vs. 200–300 athletes in the three Olympics of the 1920s.
+In 1932, the U.S. had 26 swimmers, 16 men and 10 women, vs. 22 swimmers (9 men and 13 women) in 1928.
 Never before in the history of the Olympics had a nation’s men’s team been this big.
 The world of swimming was about to witness success!
-And the world of swimming witnessed.
-The entire world of sports witnessed.
-When it came to the men’s results at the tenth Olympics, one nation crushed all competition to an extent never seen before.
-But the ones astounding the world were not the Americans.
-It was the Japanese.

-After having returned from Amsterdam, Katsuo Takaishi had decided to help other swimmers.
-And with him as the head coach, the Japanese were now in a position to soundly defeat every opponent in Los Angeles.
-The aquatic samurai from the Land of the Rising Sun won both the gold and the silver medals in every event, with the exception of the 400 meters freestyle.
-They won the relay race with the 12 seconds – despite the fact that the Americans beat their old world record.
-Japan won all three medals in the 100 meters backstroke.
-The average height of the Japanese winners was a modest 5’7’’ – in other words tiny compared to the Americans.
+But the Americans didn’t astound the world in the 1932 Olympics—the Japanese did.
+The entire world of sports witnessed one nation crushing all competition in men’s swimming to an extent never seen before.
+The aquatic samurai from the Land of the Rising Sun won both the gold and the silver medals in every event except the 400-meter freestyle where they won a bronze.
+They won the relay race in 8:58.4 and set a new world record, beating the previous record by 35 seconds.
+Japan won all three medals in the 100-meter backstroke.

 So what enabled this overwhelming dominance?
 Had the Japanese trained harder than the Americans?

+One reason was Katsuo Takaishi.
+After he returned from the 1928 Olympics in Amsterdam, he decided to help other swimmers.
+And with him as the head coach, the Japanese were in a position to soundly defeat every opponent in Los Angeles.

-The Americans were naturally eager to find out the reasons behind this Japanese transformation.
-Dr. Thomas Cureton at the University of Illinois, also known as the father of athletic physiology, got to work analyzing the available information and released a report two years after the Los Angeles Olympics, where he identified four key areas:
+The Americans were naturally eager to find out the reasons behind the Japanese transformation.
+Dr. Thomas Cureton at the University of Illinois—also known as the father of athletic physiology—got to work analyzing the available information.
+He released a report two years after the Los Angeles Olympics where he identified four key areas that led to Japanese domination:

-ATTITUDE.
+MENTAL ATTITUDE.
 The Japanese team had substantial and visible financial support from the government, which resulted in serious and dedicated swimmers.

 SWIMMING TECHNIQUE.
-The Japanese had developed the crawl technique by studying and developing the American technique.
+The Japanese had developed the crawl technique by studying and improving upon the American technique.

 FITNESS.
-The simple, classic Japanese diet resulted in the swimmers being full without over-eating.
-In some cases, they trained four times as hard as the Americans.
+The simple, classic Japanese diet of alkaline foods and smaller amounts of meat resulted in the swimmers having greater endurance, which allowed the Japanese to train four times as hard as the Americans.

 ANATOMY.
-The lightweight Japanese were better at floating than the heavier Americans.
-They were also more flexible than anyone had ever seen in the world of swimming.
+The average height of the Japanese winners was a modest 5’7’’–tiny compared to the Americans.
+The lightweight Japanese floated better than the heavier Americans.
+They also had more flexibility than anyone had ever seen in the world of swimming.

 Prior to the Los Angeles Olympics, Cureton had argued that the body must be kept flat in order to be a fast swimmer.
 This was the Weissmuller way.
-At the Olympics, the superior Japanese had instead chosen to swim while rotating their bodies.
+At the 1932 Olympics, the superior Japanese swam while rotating their bodies.
 Even though he was of sound mind, Cureton was unable to see the Japanese rotating their bodies as an explanation for the American defeat.
 In his report, he instead argued that Weissmuller’s technique of holding his head high and his shoulders flat was superior.
-After all, Weissmuller’s world records remained in place until 1944–45 when several of them were beaten by Alan Ford using Weissmuller’s technique.
+After all, Weissmuller’s world records remained in place until 1943-44 when several of them were beaten by Alan Ford (using Weissmuller’s technique).